kyma-project/kyma/resources/istio/README.md

     $ kubectl create ns $NAMESPACE
     ```

-1. If you are enabling `kiali`, you need to create the secret that contains the username and passphrase for `kiali` dashboard:
-    ```
-    $ echo -n 'admin' | base64
-    YWRtaW4=
-    $ echo -n '1f2d1e2e67df' | base64
-    MWYyZDFlMmU2N2Rm
-    $ cat <<EOF | kubectl apply -f -
-    apiVersion: v1
-    kind: Secret
-    metadata:
-      name: kiali
-      namespace: $NAMESPACE
-      labels:
-        app: kiali
-    type: Opaque
-    data:
-      username: YWRtaW4=
-      passphrase: MWYyZDFlMmU2N2Rm
-    EOF
-    ```

-1. If you are using security mode for Grafana, create the secret first as follows:
+2. If you are using security mode for Grafana, create the secret first as follows:

     - Encode username, you can change the username to the name as you want:
     ```